 - Stakeholder mapping

-2. Sketch: Identify key strategy and focus, exploring as many ideas as possible
+2. Sketch: Key strategy and focus, exploring as many ideas as possible

 Generate a broad range of ideas and narrow them down to a select group.
 During this phase, individual team members get time and space to brainstorm solutions on their own.
 Techniques include:

 - Crazy 8’s: An exercise where designers sketch eight distinct ideas in eight minutes to create a wide variety of solutions to the problem

 - Crazy 8’s sharing & voting: The group narrows the top solutions down.